livingdocsIO/documentation/reference-docs/project-config/content_types.md

   }))
 ```

-We advise to use the "Project Setup" UI for metadata changes wherever possible.
+We advise to use the "Project Setup" UI for metadata changes if possible.

 ## Metadata Groups
 *has UI support*